kruthiksai/test/README.md

 ### Description
 In addition to the main modules, the project includes Glue automation scripts for extracting data from the database to generate insights.

----

-Feel free to update this README file with any additional information or specific instructions for setting up and running each module.